What is the FOP Biobank?

 What samples can I donate?

-The IFOPA Biobank is collecting saliva, urine, blood, and deciduous (“baby”) teeth.
+The IFOPA Biobank is collecting saliva, urine, blood, and freshly collected teeth (baby teeth or teeth removed during oral surgery).
 You can choose to donate any combination of these that you are comfortable with.

 How will the samples be used?

 Your samples and others will be used to create a collection of samples called a “biobank.”
 These samples will be linked with anonymous information from the Health History Questionnaire to help researchers studying the genetic or other individual differences among people with and without FOP.

 Any researcher at a university or a health care/pharmaceutical company can apply to use portions of the samples for their research.
 Your identity or identifying information (e.g. address, phone, email, etc.) will NOT be given to the researchers.
 To promote fair and optimal use of the samples, a committee of expert physicians, scientists, and FOP advocates will review the research requests to decide which projects may use the samples.

 Will my personal information be shared with anyone?
 How will my personal information be protected?

 NO, your personal information will NOT be shared with anyone other than the investigators overseeing the Biobank.
 Your information will be stored in a secure database that can only be accessed by designated study investigators (currently limited to Dr. Dan Perrien).
 Researchers requesting to use the samples will NOT have access to your identity or identifying information.

 Can I choose not to participate after I’ve submitted a sample?
 If so, what will happen to my sample?